Twitter Instagram

 How much does a ticket cost?

 Lotto HotPicks costs £1 per play.
+This enters your numbers into both rounds of a draw night.

 How do you win prizes?